 How do you feel about us starting with these three genres?
 Do you feel like any of these prompts might inspire or encourage you to write?

-In our next article we plan to comment on some different genres that we didn’t cover in this blog post.
+We plan to comment on some different genres that we didn’t cover in this blog post in a later article.
 If you haven’t subscribed to our blog, we invite you to do so to find more articles for writers like you.
 And don’t forget that here at Bubok, we have all the requisite tools to help you in your writing project.
 All you need to do is write to us, and we will be happy to help!